-- 1 Slide the spring-loaded catch to the side. - At the same time pull the key blade straight out backwards. - 2 (a) Insert a 3 mm slot screwdriver in the hole behind the spring-loaded catch and gently prize the remote control key up.
+Slide the spring-loaded catch to the side.

+At the same time pull the key blade straight out backwards.

+2 S Insert a 3 mm slot screwdriver in the hole behind the spring-loaded catch and gently prize the remote control key up.